Otus9051/boo/docs/keyboard-shortcuts.md

-# Available keyboard shortcuts in Skye
+# Available keyboard shortcuts in Boo

 ## Windows and Linux